 2) Windows Snipping Tool

-The Windows snipping tool is a utility that is included in Windows Vista and later by default.
+The Windows snipping tool is a PC screenshot tool that is included in Windows Vista and later by default.
 It simply takes a “photo” of the screen.
 Whether it’s an open window, rectangular area, free-form area or the entire full screen itself, the snipping tool makes it easy.

 When you have a snip, you can add annotation or edit the image.